Is Autism Common?

 In Arkansas, where there are fewer rural service providers, autism impacts 1 in 77 children, a rate much lower than the national average.
 This suggests that despite diagnostic advances in the United States, regional differences exist in helping children and families access services they need.
 It’s possible that the national average of 1 in 59 may be much higher.

-While the CDC rigorously monitors the American prevalence of Autism Spectrum Disorder, worldwide statistics vary.
+While the CDC rigorously monitors the American prevalence of Autism Spectrum Disorder, what are the autism statistics worldwide?
 The Worldwide Health Organizations (WHO) reports global autism prevalence at 1 in 160 children.
 This figure continues to fluctuate though, as more countries and physicians around the world understand and diagnose ASD in children.
 Some estimates indicate the worldwide rate much higher.

 Inconsistent diagnostic criteria contribute to the lack of information about global rates of autism.
 While most countries use the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM–5) criteria to diagnose Autism Spectrum Disorders, we lack a global definition of autism.
 This also creates challenges in calculating autism prevalence in other countries.